vtex/releasy/README.md

 # Releasy

-Releasy helps you release versions of your node package.json easily!
+Releasy helps you release versions of your node package.json-based projects easily!

 ### Usage: